 What a shot in the arm this movie was.
-I was impressed by writer/director Ramin Bahrani’s new drama 99 Homes way back in 2014 when it premiered at the Venice film festival, so I showcased its trailer in my post The world is a ruthless place in 99 Homes.
+I was impressed by writer/director Ramin Bahrani’s new drama 99 HOMES back in 2014 when it premiered at the Venice film festival, so I showcased its trailer in my post The world is a ruthless place in 99 Homes.
 Centring on the housing crisis in America when it reached its height in 2010, I thought we not only had a movie whose story still had a resonance with the situation in the United States and many other places today but it also contained two outstanding performances from Michael Shannon and Andrew Garfield.
-Now that the film has finally come out in the UK, I urge you to catch it.
+Now that the film has finally been released in the UK, I urge you to catch it.

 Hiding his new-found wealth from his family for a time, when Nash does eventually reveal it in a gesture that he believes will make them happy again, it takes his mother (brilliantly portrayed by Laura Dern) to make him begin to realise what’s happening to his humanity.

 This is don’t-take-your-eyes-off-the-screen type stuff and not knowing Bahrani’s previous work, which are almost in the realm of documentaries before seeing 99 HOMES, you realise where the handheld camerawork (from Bobby Bukowski – director of photography on Oren Moverman’s Rampart and The Messenger) and rough n’ ready feel of the movie possibly stems from.
 There’s also an excellent soundtrack that underscores everything with a hypnotic electronic feel by Antony Partos and Matteo Zingales.
 Alongside the two leads, there’s notable support from Noah Lomax as Nash’s son, Tim Guinee as another beleaguered homeowner and a nice cameo from Clancy Brown as a smooth entrepreneur.